gyrogovernance/science/docs/Findings/Analysis_Balance_Index.md

 ### 8.4 Connection to Fundamental Physics

-The ℏ-cancellation indicates Σ_eq bridges classical and quantum regimes.
+The ℏ-cancellation indicates B_i bridges classical and quantum regimes.
 While components (T_eq, m_P²) are quantum mechanical, their combination yields classical equilibrium.
 This parallels how CGM's Q_G = 4π induces quantum structure [X,P] = iK_QG through geometry, not through inherent quantization.

 The tri-partition of particle masses via Ξ(E) suggests mass hierarchies emerge from balance relative to the cosmological equilibrium curvature ℋ.

-The M^-2 dimension in Σ_eq extends the M^-1 pattern from G at the ONA stage, where gravitational opposition manifests through inverse mass dependence.
-The additional power of mass^-1 in Σ_eq represents the complete equilibrium normalization—not just opposition (M^-1) but full balance (M^-2).
+The M^-2 dimension in B_i extends the M^-1 pattern from G at the ONA stage, where gravitational opposition manifests through inverse mass dependence.
+The additional power of mass^-1 in B_i represents the complete equilibrium normalization—not just opposition (M^-1) but full balance (M^-2).
 This dimensional progression clarifies mass as not primitive but the denominator enabling equilibrium—exactly the "why mass appears" question from CGM's dimensional table analysis.

 ### 8.5 Hubble Tension as Holonomy Artifact